 757 million people cannot read this sentence.

-Project Literacy is a global movement convened by Pearson to make significant and sustainable advances in the fight against illiteracy so that all people - regardless of geography, language, race, class, or gender – have the opportunity to fulfill their potential through the power of words.
+Project Literacy is a global movement that will change all that.
+It will give everyone - regardless of geography, language, race, class or gender - the opportunity to fulfill their potential through the power of words.

-Project Literacy brings together a diverse and global cross-section of people and organisations to help unlock the potential of individuals, families and communities everywhere with the power of words.
-Together, we will make significant and sustainable advances in literacy over the next five years so that by 2030, no child will be born at risk of poor literacy.
+Project Literacy brings together a diverse cross-section of people and organizations from all over the world.
+Working together, they will help to unlock the potential of individuals, families and communities everywhere with the power of words.
+Together, as a community of 50 partners and counting, we’re making significant and sustainable advances in literacy.
+Our aim is that by 2030 no child will be born at risk of poor literacy.

-But we need your help, too, even if it’s just reading an article, sharing it with your friends and maybe making a pledge to get involved.
+But we need your help, too, even if it’s just reading an article on this site, sharing it with your friends and maybe finding your preferred way to get involved.

 It’s up to you; it’s up to all of us, to help make illiteracy a thing of the past.